Herorif/Deepfake-detection-software/docs/threat_model.md

 6. **Blackmail** - Synthetic compromising material used for extortion.
 7. **Misinformation** - Rapid propagation of fake media to sway public opinion.

+These definitions power the `/threats` API so the desktop UI and backend reasoning stay in sync.